Maintain Financial Aid Eligibility

 Federal Title IV financial aid is awarded on the premise that the student will complete the semester for which they are receiving assistance, and will make progress toward earning a college degree.
 A student who withdraws from the college prior to completion of at least 60% of the semester has not earned eligibility for 100% of their aid.
 The federal government requires the return of the pro-rated share of original awards that the student has not earned.

 In addition, the federal and state agencies that provide financial aid require you to make academic progress each semester to qualify for continued assistance.
-We encourage you to check with the Financial Aid office prior to withdrawing from classes, as your course completion may have an impact on your eligibility to receive current funds, as well as those for future semesters.
+We encourage you to check with the Financial Aid & Billing office prior to withdrawing from classes, as your course completion may have an impact on your eligibility to receive current funds, as well as those for future semesters.

 JCC standards for satisfactory academic progress